picimako/intellij-inspections/README.md

 You can find all the inspections created in the tutorials in [tutorial-inspections.md](tutorial/summary/tutorial-inspections.md).

-For the whole collection of inspections you can browse through the **inspections** folder, templates are organized by Java libraries.
+For the whole collection of inspections you can browse through the **inspections** folder.
+Templates are organized by Java libraries.

-## How to add them?
+## How to use them?

-All you need to do is to copy the desired `searchConfiguration`s and `replaceConfiguration`s into
+All you need to do is copy the desired `searchConfiguration`s and `replaceConfiguration`s into
 * your project's IDEA config under `<Your project>\.idea\inspectionProfiles\Project_Default.xml`, or
 * to the default IDEA global config under `<User home>\.IdeaIC2019.1\config\inspection\Default.xml`